-For Salt clients, local repositories will be disabled each time a channel state is executed.
+Local repositories will be disabled each time a channel state is executed.
 For example, when applying the highstate or performing a package action.

-If local repositories should stay enabled after onboarding the following pillar must be set for the affected Salt client:
+If local repositories should stay enabled after onboarding, the following pillar must be set for the affected client: